 Apart from voraciously reading everything except necessary textbooks, I was also locally very popular as a right arm fast bowler.
 It was 1996, and I was 16 years old.
 India poorly lost the World Cup Quarter Final, but for our generation, that World Cup aroused exaggerated zeal and passion for Cricket.
 Playing became much more important than study, and it took a good part of my student life.
-Initially started with a hand-cut coconut-wood bat and rubber balls, over the years I earned enough respect from fellow players, specially the opening batsmen who had to face me.
-However, after seriously injuring my left leg during a football match on 2002, I could not play anymore, and it helped me a lot to pass the exams.
+Initially started with a hand-cut coconut-wood bat and rubber balls, over the years I earned enough respect from fellow players, especially the opening batsmen who had to face me.
+However, after seriously injuring my left leg during a football match in 2002, I could not play anymore, and it helped me a lot to pass the exams.

 When I was a kid, my mom, who was a reputed singer, took me to an art school as she always wanted to foster creativity & desire for learning in my mind.
-In fact I remember she used to borrow story books from her colleagues, lot of books for me, every week.
+In fact, I remember she used to borrow story books from her colleagues, a lot of books for me, every week.
 I hated singing in public and had a horrible voice, so could not become a singer as she initially wanted, but ended up as a skilled water-color painter, and continued the beautiful journey for 12 long years.
 My Dad was a talented calligrapher, so I guess my skill was inherited.
-I could not keep the painting habit up after I started career, but fortunately my job allows me to think wild sometime, think creatively – and that keeps me alive.
-Recently I left a well paid job, and the beckoning of american green card dream, when my soul started suffocating due to lack of excitements.
+I could not keep the painting habit up after I started a career, but fortunately, my job allows me to think wild sometime, think creatively – and that keeps me alive.
+Recently I left a well-paid job, and the beckoning of American green card dream, when my soul started suffocating due to lack of excitements.
 This excessive desire for excitement works as an antidote for smugness.
 I came back to India and took up a much lower profile job, because it is exciting, and so is satisfying.

 Motivating others when necessary is another special skill I have, which I realized when I touched many lives positively and came to know it from those who were affected.
 My friends, my relatives, my colleagues, and my students have seen me as a good mentor.
-I guess I can do it, because making a real difference is always exciting.
+I guess I can do it because making a real difference is always exciting.